spatie/typescript-transformer/README.md

 class Languages extends Enum{}
 ```

-Or write the type to another file(make sure this file always has a `.ts` extension):
+Or write the type to another file (make sure the file always has a `.ts` extension):

 ```php
 /** @typescript admin/types.d.ts **/